Three-Mile Drive Closed as of November 13 due to snow and road conditions!!!

 Bicycles on Three-Mile Drive

-Starting in spring 2014, bicycles will be once again permitted on Three-Mile Drive, an official University of Minnesota roadway.
+Since spring 2014, bicycles have been permitted on Three-Mile Drive, an official University of Minnesota roadway.
 Bicyclists are expected to practice responsible riding, abide by roadway speed limits and yield to pedestrians in cross-walk areas.
-The Arboretum parallel system of signed pathways and trails offer a safer and more scenic alternative to pedestrians walking on Three-Mile Drive.
-However, pedestrains that choose to continue walking on the roadway will be directed to walk in the signed pedestrian lane on the right side of the roadway--so bicyclists should use extreme caution.
-Scooters, skateboards and in-line skaes are not allowed on Three-Mile Drive.
+The Arboretum parallel system of signed pathways and trails offers a safer and more scenic alternative for pedestrians walking on Three-Mile Drive.
+However, pedestrains who choose to continue walking on the roadway will be directed to walk in the signed pedestrian lane on the right side of the roadway--so bicyclists should use extreme caution.
+Scooters, skateboards and in-line skates are not allowed on Three-Mile Drive.

 Minnewashta Parkway Trail

 For bicyclists passing through the Arboretum on this regional bicycling trail, there is no admission charge.
-If bicyclists wish to stop and visit the gardens and grounds, enter Arboretum buildings or use walkways and trails, a $5 day pass is required for trail users age 13 and up.
-Arboretum members, ages 12 and under are free.
+If bicyclists wish to stop and visit the gardens and grounds, enter Arboretum buildings or use walkways and trails, a $5 day pass is required for trail users age 16 and up.
+Arboretum members and visitors ages 15 and under, with a paying adult, are free.
 For a day pass, please pay at the Visitor Center or at secure lock box at trail entrance.
 Please lock your bike securely at bicycle racks only and affix day pass tag.
 Thank you for your cooperation.